fluuuid/codedoodl.es/docs/contributing.md

-# TODO

-* comprehensive step-by-step guide for contributing doodles
-* link to main CONTRIBUTING.md for site / infrastructure contribution documentation

-___

 # Contributing doodles

 The sketches on codedoodl.es are 100% community-sourced.
-The submission / review / approval process is handled entirely in the open on GitHub - fork this repo, create a doodle, submit pull request, the reviewers will then feedback / approve and merge in to the repo.
+The submission / review / approval process is handled entirely in the open on GitHub.

+You can either [**fork the repo yourself and manually add your doodle**](#submitting-via-github) source code before submitting a pull request, or [**alternatively... you can just fill out a form**](#submitting-via-form), and we'll do the legwork in getting the pull request / code prepared for you :)

+## Submitting via GitHub

 ### Minimum requirements